Research, intervention, exhibitions and poster (2012)

-In September 2012, the Secretariat organized its first program THE MANY ARCHIVES!.
-This program covered different formats – two exhibitions, a poster project, a movie night, a panel discussion, several workshops and texts – in order to reflect the broad spectrum of practices and debates in feminist archival practices and history writing.
-From different point of views they examined feminist archival politics in the fields of arts, science and activism.
-Moreover, a blog http://www.skgal.org/ was set up, an archive room installed and a poster distributed to invite people to research into the association’s history.
+During the Vienna-based cultural festival WIENWOCHE the SKGAL organized its first program THE MANY ARCHIVES!.
+It consisted of two exhibitions, a discussion round, a movie night, several workshops and texts in order to reflect the broad spectrum of practices and debates in feminist archival practices and history writing.
+From different points of view each one of them examined feminist archival politics in the fields of arts, science and activism.
+Moreover, a blog http://www.skgal.org/ was set up, and a poster distributed to invite people to research into the association’s history.

 The poster EINLADUNG ZUR RECHERCHE/INVITATION TO RESEARCH presents the only group photo that can be found in the archive.
 It shows the members of the VBKÖ from the 1930s.
 In a quantity of 500, the poster was displayed and distributed for free in order to call attention to both the association itself –its complex history and its largely unknown members– and to the invitation for further research.